kanchan-kumar/Angular2-Examples/README.md

   {path: '**', component: HelloNG2Component},
 ];

-## Installation.
+## **Installation**.
-Download the project and run command npm install.
+1. > Download the project and run command npm install.
-Make sure that angular-cli is installed globally otherwise install it with npm install -g angular-cli.
+2. > Make sure that angular-cli is installed globally otherwise install it with npm install -g angular-cli.
-Run command ng serve.
+3. > Run command ng serve.
-The project is available at http://localhost:4200.
+4. > The project is available at http://localhost:4200.
+5. > Happy Learning. @octocat :+1:

-## Further help
+## **Further help**

 To get more help on the `angular-cli` use `ng --help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).